russellwhitaker/uap-clj/README.md

 1. Implement Device parsing;
 2. Re-implement UDFs as GenericUDFs;
-3. Refine Browser and OS parsing to catch edge cases;
+3. Refine Browser and OS parsing to deal with some apparently hairy regex substitution not accounted for in the initial Implementation;
+4. Add memoization and/or LRU caching after various performance tests;
-4. Write a preprocessor for the `speclj` testrunner which filters against text fixtures with no corresponding `regexes.yaml` entry.
+5. Write a preprocessor for the `speclj` testrunner which filters against text fixtures with no corresponding `regexes.yaml` entry (the need for which will become apparent to the user who runs `lein spec --reporter=d`.)

 Pull requests will be very happily considered.

 __Maintained by Russell Whitaker__